couchbaselabs/couchbase-spark-mllib-sample/README.md

 deep meaning as they are describing a property, in the zipcode case for example, it represents the location of the house.

-Linear Regression does not like those kind of categorical variables, so if we really want to use zipcode in our Linear Regression, as it seems to be a relevant field to predict the price of a house, we have to convert it to q **dummy variable**, which is fairly simple processes:
+Linear Regression does not like those kind of categorical variables, so if we really want to use zipcode in our Linear Regression, as it seems to be a relevant field to predict the price of a house, we have to convert it to a **dummy variable**, which is fairly simple processes:

-1. First we distinct the values of the target column.
+1. Distinct all values of the target column.

 **Ex:** `SELECT DISTINCT(ZIPCODE) FROM HOUSES_PRICES`

-2. For each result we convert it to a columns.
+2. Convert each row into a column.

 **Ex:** zipcode_98002, zipcode_98188, zipcode_98059